nnirror/wax/README.md

 - The `start pos` and `end pos` values control the relative start and end point of audio file playback and expect values between 0 and 1.

 ## pluck
-Generates a synthetic string pluck at `frequency (hz)` Hz using Karplus-Strong synthesis. `damping` controls how long the string resonates and expects values between 0 and 1.
+Generates a synthetic string pluck at `frequency` Hz using Karplus-Strong synthesis. `damping` controls how long the string resonates and expects values between 0 and 1.

-## phasor
-Generates a phasor between 0 and 1, oscillating at `frequency (hz)`.

-## pitchshift
-Applies a time-domain pitch shift effect of `shift amount` to `input`.
-A `shift amount` of 2 will be twice as high frequency.

 ## print
 Displays the current value of `input` every 100ms.
 Helpful for debugging.